Complexion Palette Liquid and Concentrate

 Frequently asked questions

-Can I use this makeup directly on skin without prior preparation?
+Can it be used directly on skin without prior preparation?